benchristel/sindarin/a-taste-of-elvish.md

 (In free translation, this reads: "O Elbereth Starkindler, the glory of the star-host slants down from heaven, shining white, sparkling like jewels!
 Having gazed afar from the tree-woven lands of Middle-earth, to you, Everwhite, I will sing, here on this side of the great ocean!")

+## Features of Sindarin

+Sindarin is an earthy language, akin to but unlike its sibling Quenya.
+While Quenya flourished in Aman, the abode of the angelic Valar, Sindarin was confined to the forests and caves of Middle-earth.
+Its recompense was an understanding, woven into its words, of the significance of earthly things like mountains and trees, and also of their finiteness and ultimate mortality.
+The changefulness of Sindarin echoes the change of mortal lands.

+This "changefulness" deserves further description, because it is one of the things that makes Sindarin so fascinating and challenging to study.
+Basically, a word in Sindarin can wear many disguises, changing its form in a kaleidoscope of ways.
+Take, for example, the phrase "the letter": in Sindarin this would be _i dêw_.
+To form the plural, English simply adds an _-s_: "the letters".
+But in Sindarin, the plural form changes completely: "the letters" would be _i thîw_!
+So if you saw these phrases in a Sindarin text and wanted to look up the word, where in the dictionary should you look?
+Under _dêw_ or _thîw_?
+It turns out that this is a trick question, because *both* of these forms are "mutated" versions of the basic word _têw_—which is what an Elf would likely say if you asked "how do you say &lsquo;letter&rsquo; in Sindarin?"

+One of the most iconic features of Sindarin is its system of *consonant mutations*.
+These are grammatical rules that dictate that the initial consonants of words change under certain conditions.

+> [.s Cîr tollen ammen] "Ships have come for us"
+> [.s ach ú-aníron gîr] "but I do not desire ships"
+> [.s i ven i chîr hollen anim] "the path of the ships is closed to me"

+In the example above, you'll notice that the word for "ships" is variously rendered *cîr*, *gîr*, and *chîr*.
+The grammatical rules of consonant mutations tell you when to use each spelling.

+The plural form of nouns is marked by internal changes in the noun itself, rather than by a suffix (like the English plural suffix *-s*).
+For example, the plural of [.s adan] "human" is [.s edain] "humans"; the plural of [.s aran] "king" is [.s erain].

 ## Quenya and Sindarin

 Within Tolkien's legendarium, Sindarin contrasts primarily